bhargavdas99/CLI_PracticeDrills/PracticeDrill2.md

 - Dumbledore

 Ans:
-1. "grep -o" helps us to search every occurence of the word
+1. "grep -o" helps us to search every matching occurence of the word
 2. Then we use pipe "|" command to filter the output of one command to another command
 3. "wc -w" command takes the output of "grep" and prints out the count of occurences.